-Stay one step ahead
+1. Stay one step ahead

 You know your business better than anyone else, which means you also know the familiar issues that your customers come up against.
 Try to mitigate these and solve the problem before they approach you.
 This could include:

-Don’t forget about replies too.
+Don’t forget about replies.
 How long can someone expect to hear back from you?
 Be realistic: can you reply on the same day, or do you need to give a timeframe of a few working days?
 That way, someone who is waiting for a reply to an email doesn’t feel like they’re being ignored if you don’t reply straight away.
 Keep your social media and website updated with your contact information and opening times in a clear place, especially if you’re closed for a holiday, or if you're extending shipping times during a busy festive period.

-Perfect your customer service
+3. Perfect your customer service

-Making customer service training a priority for new joiners will ensure you whole team is aligned on your business’ values.
+Making customer service training a priority for new joiners will ensure the whole team is aligned with your business’ values.
 Your business plan should outline your values and mission as a business, which feeds back into the experience that customers can expect from you.
 This way, no matter who your customer is speaking to, they will have a seamless experience.
 If your business makes any significant changes, revisiting your business plan can help you to plan how you’ll stay up to speed.

 If you stay on top of your online reviews, your customers will know what to expect from you.
 Timely responses and helpful replies can win over the most negative review if you know how to handle negative reviews.

-Get it in black and white
+4. Get it in black and white

 This way, if any issues arise, you can refer to the contract.
-Failing to manage expectations can sometimes lead to a contractual dispute.
+Failing to manage expectations can sometimes lead to complaints or even a dispute.
 If the matter escalates to a contractual dispute, it’s always best to seek legal advice before taking any action.